 - 1. To ensure that the quality of stormwater discharged to the public drainage network as a result of development is such that it will not be detrimental to receiving waters. - 2.
-To encourage stormwater treatment and water capture measures which can integrate into the landscape so as improve the visual amenity, aid the natural environment and enhance public space areas. - 3.
+To encourage stormwater treatment measures which are integrated into the landscape so as improve the visual amenity and enhancement of public space areas. - 3.
 To reduce potable water demand via the reuse of stormwater runoff.